dmbarbour/wikilon/README.md

 Some of the following will depend heavily on a maturing dictionary.
 Others may require code at the Wikilon core.
 Others may shift from core to dictionary over time.
 It will certainly take time to accomplish much of the following:

-* view definitions for AO dictionary words
-* edit definitions for AO dictionary words
-* access histories for AO dictionary words
+* dictionary manipulations
-* transactional editing (edit many words at once)
+* transactional or DVCS-like editing of wiki

 * console-like web service to replace AOI
-* implement command-line console interface to the web services
+* convenient command-line console interface to web services?
  * system-integration; access to defs, ABC, cross-compiled code, etc.
  * may also serve as watch-dog app, i.e. restart automatically on crash
 * iPython notebook inspired apps - i.e. living consoles